 5.5 The Treasurer will maintain financial records and coordinate with the Advisor to make payments of all purchases for the organization.

-5.6 The Treasurer will present a budget for approval by the Executive Board at the beginning of each academic year, and be responsible for maintaining said budget for duration of term.
+5.6 The Treasurer will present a budget for approval by the Executive Board at the beginning of each academic year, and be responsible for maintaining a said budget for the duration of the term.

 5.7 The Treasurer will present a financial status report to the Executive Board as requested by the President.